-The goal of the JHSC Academic Support Program is to foster long-term athlete development through a balance of academic and snowsports education.
-In line with the club's Mission, we equip students with a toolkit to pursue personal excellence in skiing and snowboarding and in their intellectual, social, and educational pursuits.
+The goal of the JHSC Student-Athlete Support Program is to foster long-term athlete development by assisting student athletes in balancing academic and snowsports education.
+In line with the Club's mission, we equip students with a toolkit to pursue personal excellence in skiing and snowboarding and in their intellectual, social, and educational pursuits.
 Through regular communication with families and with county school administrations, JHSC study halls, sport education, and college and post-graduate counseling, we foster an integrated approach to students’ athletic and academic careers.
 By partnering with Teton County schools to develop year-round programming, we ensure that athletes can pursue both a rigorous academic schedule and high-caliber athletic training and competition.
-The Academic Support Director, Grace Tirapelle, collaborates closely with the Executive Director and the Alpine, Nordic, and Freeride Program Directors and coaches to integrate goal-setting, time-management, and citizenship skills into athlete education and to ensure student athlete success on and off the hill.
+The Student-Athlete Support Director, Ashley Babcock, collaborates closely with the Executive Director and the Alpine, Nordic, and Freeride Program Directors and coaches to integrate goal-setting, time-management, and citizenship skills into athlete education and to ensure student-athlete success on and off the hill.

-Please contact Grace at email@example.com with any questions and for school scheduling information.
+Please contact Ashley Babcock (email@example.com) with any questions and for school scheduling information.

 Teton County School District #1

 The Club partners with the administrations of Jackson Hole High School and Jackson Hole Middle School to develop academic scheduling that maximizes student time both in the classroom and on snow.